Reconciling Communication Compression and Byzantine-Robustness in Distributed Learning: Introduction

-Another line of work aims to improve the communication efficiency of distributed learning.
-Transmitting full model parameters or gradients from every worker to the server at each round is often impractical due to bandwidth constraints.
-As a result, communication compression schemes, such as gradient sparsification~\cite{stich2018sparsified} and quantization~\cite{alistarh2017qsgd}, have been widely explored (e.g., see~\cite{chen2021communication, hamer2020fedboost, reisizadeh2020fedpaq, richtarik2021ef21, oh2024communication}).
-While effective in reducing communication costs, these methods have been primarily studied in isolation from adversarial robustness.
-In particular, the interplay between communication compression and Byzantine-resilient aggregation remains understudied, with a few prior works (e.g., see~\cite{ghosh2021communication, gorbunov2023variance, rammal2024communication}).
-This gap is especially relevant in federated learning, an instance of distributed learning where training occurs over edge devices with limited bandwidth and potential adversaries, but also applies more broadly to distributed learning.
+Another major line of work focuses on improving the communication efficiency of distributed learning.
+Transmitting full model parameters or gradients from every worker to the server at each round is often impractical under bandwidth constraints.
+To address this, communication compression schemes such as gradient sparsification~\cite{stich2018sparsified} and quantization~\cite{alistarh2017qsgd} have been widely studied (e.g.,~\cite{chen2021communication, hamer2020fedboost, reisizadeh2020fedpaq, richtarik2021ef21, oh2024communication}).
+While these methods effectively reduce communication costs, they have mostly been analyzed in isolation from adversarial robustness.
+The interaction between communication compression and Byzantine resilience remains relatively underexplored, with only a few notable attempts~\cite{bernstein2018signsgd, sattler2019robust, gorbunov2023variance, rammal2024communication}.